AlexanderPoone/tempusespatium/README.md

   * Highlight text you want to make brackets -> `[Make bracket|Cancel]`
 4. Switch to `view binding`
 5. Add IPA game in custom mode -- similar vowels, dipthrongs, consonants (e.g., sibilants) [Japanese would be easier to make though]
-6. 'Series' on WikiData? (under research; `GestureDetector.SimpleOnGestureListener` maybe?)
+6. 'Series' on WikiData? (under research; `GestureDetector.SimpleOnGestureListener` maybe?
+I can use free versions of Symphony/Piano Concerto No. X)
 ------------------------

 * Rebranding